cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 > OPEN ISSUE The `public_param` is intended to allow for protocols that require
 > the Client to use a public key for sharding its measurement.
 When rotating the
 > `verify_param` for such a scheme, it would be necessary to also update the
 > `public_param` with which the clients are configured.
-For PPM it would be nice
+For DAP it would be nice
 > if we could rotate the `verify_param` without also having to update the
 > clients.
 We should consider dropping this at some point.
 See
 > https://github.com/cfrg/draft-irtf-cfrg-vdaf/issues/19.